SWE-Shri-99/MotionCut-Java_Internship/README.md

 # MotionCut-Java_Internship
 ## **OVERVIEW**

-This repository contains three Java projects that were developed as part of a programming internship.
+This repository contains 4 Java projects that were developed as part of a programming internship.
 Each project aims to reinforce fundamental Java concepts through practical application.
 The projects included are:

 **1) Online Quiz Application**